thomashoneyman/purescript-halogen-hooks/docs/01-Hooks-At-A-Glance.md

 ## Hooks and Ordering

-Hooks are functions, but they're implemented with an indexed monad that ensures that Hooks are always called in the same order.
-You will receive a compile-time error if you try to call Hooks out of order (for instance, by calling Hooks within branching logic like `if` or `case` statements).
+Hooks must always be called in the same order each time they are evaluated.
+You will receive a compile-time error if you try to rearrange Hooks between evaluations (by calling Hooks within branching logic like `if` or `case` statements, for instance).

 This restriction exists because Hooks are internally implemented in a Halogen component which stores the Hooks and their data in arrays.
 If Hooks are run out of order, then their array indices will no longer match, potentially causing a runtime crash.
 This implementation matches with the same approach used in React and React Basic Hooks.